- Brand name

 If you take too much (overdose)

-If you take too much Axit, you may feel drowsy, dizzy, confused and agitated.
+If you take too many Axit tablets, you may feel drowsy, dizzy, confused and agitated.

 You may also have changes to your heart rhythm (fast, irregular heartbeat) and/or fainting which could be symptoms of a life-threatening condition known as Torsade de Pointes.